-The Kul Wicasa Wopasi Innovator program is a newly developed opportunity for Native American youth on the Lower Brule Reservation.
+The Kul Wicasa Wopasi Innovator program is a newly developed opportunity for 14-18 year old Native American youth on the Lower Brule Reservation.
 The program started in early February 2021.
-Currently, the group meets virtually via Google Meet with plans to meet in person Monday - Friday 10am - 2pm from May 24 - August 6 (except tribal holidays).
+The group meets in person Monday - Friday 10am - 2pm from May 24 - August 6 (except tribal holidays).

 Innovators age 14-18 are eligible for compensation at a rate of $12 per hour!